 - Better Comfort

 A mini split consists of a heat pump outside and an air handler in the area you’re treating.
 The indoor component usually hangs on a wall.
 And, we only need a few lines running through the walls to connect the two pieces.
 As a result, installation for a single-zone system takes just one day and doesn’t impact the look and feel of the room.

 Here’s the big benefit: Better comfort than you’ve ever felt before!
 The system circulated the heat (and cooling) way better than forced air or radiant heat like you’d get with baseboards.
 It eliminates hot or cold spots anywhere in the room and always keeps the temperature within a degree of your thermostat setting.

 You’d see huge savings on your electric bill if you outfit your entire home with ductless.
 But, if you’re adding heat and cooling to an area that’s never had HVAC before, you won’t see an increase.

 In fact, you may end up using your furnace a little less in the winter!
 With the extra heat, your first floor stays warmer.

-As a factory-certified Mitsubishi Elite Diamond Dealer, Snowflake is the expert on mini splits for homes near Boise, ID, or up in Cascade, McCall, and other Valley County communities.
-If you’d like to learn more about ductless, click below or call us at ### for a free consultation.
+As a factory-certified Mitsubishi Elite Diamond Dealer, Snowflake is the expert on mini split installation in Donnelley, ID, Cascade, McCall, and other Valley County communities along with Boise Metro.
+If you’d like to learn more about ductless, call us at (208) 205-9078 for a free consultation.